-"Endemics" does not just mean little, brown jobs (LBJs).
+"Endemics" does not just mean little brown jobs (LBJs).
 The fifteen or so species that have long been considered endemic are not only distinct, but often striking.
 White-tailed Starfrontlet is bold (both sexes, different as they are).
 Santa Marta Warbler (Vulnerable) looks like the Three-striped Warbler of the main Andes, but is actually more closely related to Citrine Warbler.
-Santa Marta Parakeet (Endangered), Black-cheeked Mountain-Tanager, and Yellow-crowned Redstart are variations on a theme, but they are fine themes.
+Santa Marta Parakeet (Endangered), Black-backed Thornbill, Black-cheeked Mountain-Tanager, and Yellow-crowned Redstart are variations on an Andean theme, but they are fine themes.
 Santa Marta Bush-Tyrant (Endangered), Sierra Nevada (formerly Rufous) Antpitta, and Santa Marta Antpitta (Vulnerable) aren't quetzals, but are too large to be LBJs... maybe MSBJs (=Medium Sized Brown Jobs)?
 Brown-rumped and Santa Marta tapaculos are emphatically LGJs (G = gray), but you can't have everything.
-On the other hand, the Rusty-headed Spinetail (Vulnerable), Sierra Nevada and Santa Marta brushfinches are quite attactive.
-And now, the distinctive genus of blossomcrowns has been split recently: Santa Marta Blossomcrown (Vulnerable) is an understory hummingbird that requires some sharp eyes to find, even in the planted gardens that are our best chance.
+On the other hand, the Rusty-headed Spinetail (Vulnerable), Sierra Nevada and Santa Marta Blossomcrown (Vulnerable) is an understory hummingbird that requires some sharp eyes to find, even in the planted gardens that are our best chance.